JarryShaw/MacDaily/res/update.rst

 When using ``--package`` option, if given wrong package name, MacDaily might give a trivial *did-you-mean* correction.

-NB
-    RubyGems provided by macOS system is normally located at ``/usr/bin/gem`` or ``/System/Library/Frameworks/Ruby.framework/Versions/Current/usr/bin/gem``.

-For miscellaneous arguments, the runtime commands are as below.
+For *miscellaneous arguments*, the runtime commands are as below.

 +-------------------+---------------------------------------+
 |      Option       |                Command                |